Get the latest from TODAY

 Know that it will be a challenge

 The first 48 hours will be rough.
 You'll likely feel irritable and hungry.

 But after you figure out what you can eat and substitute for your sweet treat favorites, you'll be fine.
 And in fact, my prediction is you'll start having more energy, feel empowered and really appreciate the taste of un-doctored wholesome food.

 Cutting out added sugars can help crush sugar cravings and reprogram your brain to enjoy foods that are less sweet.
-By day three, your taste buds will be delighted by the sweetness of an apple.
-Trust me.

 Modify it to make it work for you and your family’s lifestyle.
 If you slip up, forgive yourself and jump right back on track.